 This is a type of solicitor (lawyer) who specialises in claims involving cars, motorbikes, buses, bicycles, HGVs and any other vehicle on the road.
-If you are a pedestrian who has been involved in a collision, you can also benefit from the expertise of a car accident solicitor.
+If you are a pedestrian who has been involved in a collision, you can also benefit from the expertise of car accident solicitors.
 These lawyers are well versed in the laws surrounding these particular types of claims, and are therefore best placed to help you claim the maximum amount of compensation possible depending on your specific circumstances.

-According to a report released by the Department of Transportation, there were 24,101 people seriously injured in road traffic collisions in the UK.
-There were also 1,792 reported fatalities, an increase of 4 per cent year-upon-year and the highest rate per year in total since 2011.
 With so many accidents taking place – often leaving those involved suffering severe injuries – it is vital to seek legal advice from someone who works exclusively in this sector.
 Car accident lawyers will have experience dealing with a range of different circumstances, and will know how best to put together a case that will both minimise your chances of losing whilst maximising the amount you could receive.

 What causes car accidents?